- 1 IVA vs DMP – What are the differences?

 IVAs and DMPs are just two examples of the debt solutions available to people in the UK who are struggling to cope with unmanageable levels of debt.
 Both solutions involved making reduced payments that are more affordable for the debtor, as part of a repayment plan agreed with their creditors.

-One of the major differences between these two popular solutions is that, whilst IVAs are legally-binding, DMPs are not.
+One of the major differences between IVA and DMP solutions is that, whilst IVA is legally-binding, DMP is not.
 If your creditors agree to the terms of an IVA, they are bound by them and will be unable to take legal action against you to recover the debt.
 They will also be barred from contacting you and all communications must be made via the Insolvency Practitioner (IP) that is dealing with the administration of your IVA.
 Throughout the IVA period, a debtor will be required to make regular payments towards their debts, and once it has reached its end (usually after five to six years), any remaining debt will be written off.

 DMP vs IVA – What are the eligibility criteria?